sgt101/capability-decay-simulator/README.md

 One of these risk factors is the potential for AI to impede human learning, particularly the acquisition of expertise.
 The assumption is that expertise is required by the financial system both during it's normal functioning to create maximal efficiency (getting as close to market efficiency as non-rational agents might) but also to effectively manage crisis situations.
 If the system fails in a crisis and (for example) the payments system collapses because there was insufficient expertise to shape an effective set of mitigations significant harm will clearly accrue (people die, the economy collapses, chaos reigns...).

 This simulation models how AI might impact the development and transmission of expertise.
 There are a bunch of caveats about its validity and working but it's now at a point where it produces interesting behaviours and so it's time to share it.

+## Contribution

+As far as I am aware no one has done the following:

+- Constructed a simulator of a human knowledge insitution that includes dynamics that capture the breaks and amplifications on learning and capability that AI plausibly creates.
+- Implemented it using the data that is provided by the empirical studies that are available for measured impacts on expertise acquisition and capability amplification/negation
+- Run the simulation to generate results showing long term impacts over a number of scenarios
+- Analysed the results to provide information and outcomes for policy makers and prudential officers at insitutions.

 ## Model